-Does Your Dog Have Richard Dawkins Selfish Gene?
+Does the Dog You Adopted Have the Selfish Gene?

-Dogs cause us to release oxytocin and care for them; they express one selfish gene by manipulating humans, convincing us to provide them with food and shelter.
+Dogs look at us and cause us to release oxytocin, the "mothering hormone" into our bloodstream so that we will care for them.
+They know how to manipulate humans.
+They express their selfish gene and convince us to provide them with food and shelter.

 An article published in a 2015 issue of Science revealed that when dogs stare at humans the gaze causes the humans to release oxytocin, a hormone that causes mammals to do several things, one of which is to care for their young.
 (This is the hormone released when mothers nurse their children.)